developer-vs/brackets-html-boilerplate/README.md

 # HTML Boilerplate

 This app displays basic HTML template, similar to Sublime.
-Use Ctrl-Shift-I to insert template or go to the menu Edit -> HTML Boilerplate."
+Use Ctrl-Alt-I to insert template or go to the menu Edit -> HTML Boilerplate."

 <!DOCTYPE html>
 <html>